 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 26 to the financial statements;
+The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements (Refer Note 31 to the Annualstandalone Financial Statements);

 | ||Chartered Accountants |